-- Review data on the JJDPA Compliance Monitoring Inspection/Verification Report. a.
+- Review data on the JJDPA Compliance Monitoring Inspection Report.
 Complete contact information if not already done so. - 2.
-Confirm receipt of the Annual Survey for Law Enforcement Facilities and confirm that Annual Certification has been completed. - a.
-Request copy of most recent completed Annual Survey for Law Enforcement Facilities if one has NOT already been received . - b.
-Provide copy to Compliance Monitoring Analyst, if necessary. - 3.
+Confirm receipt of the Annual Survey and Certification for Law Enforcement Facilities. - □ Request copy of most recent completed Annual Survey for Law Enforcement Facilities if one has NOT already been received. - □ Provide copy to Compliance Monitoring Analyst, if necessary. - 3.
 Review minors in custody data; if missing data was noted during pre-inspection review, verify and report to CM Analyst. - 4.
-Review physical plant to determine where minors may be held in secure detention.
+Review physical plant to determine where minors may be held in secure detention. - □ Indicate location on JJDPA Compliance Monitoring Inspection/Verification Report. - 5.
+Review policy and procedures specific to the secure detention of minors. - 6.
+Review previous year and current year's Secure Detention of Minors documentation.